yadilen212-tech/practicas-preprofesionales-frontend-c1-g1/README.md

-# Prácticas Preprofesionales — Frontend - Test new new and new
+# Prácticas Preprofesionales — Frontend - Test new new and new and newww

 Cliente offline-first para gestión de prácticas preprofesionales: una SPA en React donde